 The Trouble With Tourist Visas For China…

-A well-traveled friend, Paul Terhorst, wrote a column for my Simon Letter advisory service a few months ago in which he explained that he no longer travels to countries that require him to get a visa in advance.
+A well-traveled friend, Paul Terhorst, wrote a column for my Simon Letter advisory service a little while ago in which he explained that he no longer travels to countries that require him to get a visa in advance.

-Paul went on to make the point that these countries are hurting themselves financially by requiring these apply-in-advance visas of would-be tourists.
+Paul went on to make the point that these countries are hurting themselves financially by requiring these apply-in-advance visas for would-be tourists.

 I don’t know if that is true in every case.
 Would more Americans go to Uzbekistan if they could show up at the border without having obtained tourist visas in advance?

-That said, I’m realizing the challenge of being forced to apply ahead for a tourist visa right now.
+That said, I’m aware of the challenge of being forced to apply ahead for a tourist visa.

-My son starts at university in China in September.
-My wife and I want to travel with him to get him installed in his NYU dorm room… which means we need tourist visas.
+My son started university in China in September 2018.
+My wife and I wanted to travel with him to get him installed in his NYU dorm room… which meant we needed tourist visas.

-Getting a tourist visa for China while traveling (as we will be now through August, when we plan to fly to China) is no simple thing.
+Getting a tourist visa for China while traveling is no simple thing.

 The Chinese prefer you to apply for the visa in your country of citizenship.
-However, as we don’t live in the United States, that’s not really an option.
+However, as we don’t live in the United States, that wasn’t really an option.

-The folks at the visa center in Paris, where we happen to be this month, when I explained our circumstances, agreed to process our visa “exceptionally,” as they put it.
-We have an appointment to visit that office to begin the paperwork this Thursday.
+The folks at the visa center in Paris, where we happen to be at the time, when I explained our circumstances, agreed to process our visa “exceptionally,” as they put it.
+We got an appointment to visit that office to begin the paperwork.

-Fingers crossed they don’t change their mind between now and then (as can happen with “exceptional” circumstances when it comes to things like visas)… and that they’ll be willing to grant us the 10-year multi-entry visa available to Americans… even though this couple of Americans isn’t applying in America.
+We waited keeping our fingers crossed they wouldn’t change their mind between that day and the day of our appointment (as can happen with “exceptional” circumstances when it comes to things like visas)… and that they’d be willing to grant us the 10-year multi-entry visa available to Americans… even though this couple of Americans weren’t applying in America.